wiera987/PDFComp/README.md

 * The 'Open' button open two pdf files.　(or drop the file)
 * The '<Prev' and '>Next' buttons navigate two pdf pages at the same time. (arrow left and right keys)
 * The '<' and '>' buttons move between the pages of the respective PDF file.
 (Ctrl+arrow keys, Alt+arrow keys)
+* The '>>' button navigates to the page with the differences while comparing each PDF file.
 * The 'Compare page' button is to compare and hilight displaied pages. (space key)
 * The 'Clear markers' context menu is to clear the different markers.
 * The 'Copy text' context menu copies text.